 Obviously the bigger the trampoline you get the more expensive it will be and if you’re on a budget then going for a better brand and a smaller size might be worth thinking about.
 In saying that, there are certainly some great items out there if you’re looking for a budget trampoline for your garden so you may well be surprised.

 What is the best size trampoline?

-Of course the answer to this depends on a few variables, not least what I mentioned above.
+Of course the answer to this depends on a few variables, not least what I mentioned at the beginning of the article.
 If you have a toddler then getting a huge 14ft monster in your garden might not be the best plan of action!
 Similarly, if you’ve older children then a small 4ft trampoline that is suitable indoors and out might not give the best value for money as they grow.

 as a guide the following sizes are: